 The City is working to ensure that all of the materials in the water system are known, inventoried in our system and up to modern standards.
+Please take the Service Line Inventory Survey if you haven't done so.
 The City can help you find out what your service line is made of at no cost to you.
 To do this we will need to visit your home to inspect the service line where it enters your house near the water meter.

 If you want to identify the type of pipe in your plumbing system on your own, here are some helpful tips to assist you:

 You will need

 If your service line curves or has a bulb at the end, your line is likely made of lead.

 - Plastic Pipe comes in many colors and will not appear metallic when scraped or attract a magnet

 - Copper Pipe will reveal metallic "new penny" color when scraped and will not attract a magnet

 - Galvanized Pipe will reveal silver or grey metallic color when scraped and will attract a magnet

 - Lead Pipe will reveal silver metallic color when scraped and will not attract a magnet